-• A randomized Phase 2 clinical trial (NCT03815058) evaluating the efficacy and safety of autogene cevumeran in combination with pembrolizumab versus pembrolizumab alone as first-line in patients with previously untreated advanced melanoma is fully enrolled and follow-up is ongoing.
-The primary endpoint is PFS and is events-based.
+A randomized Phase 2 clinical trial (NCT03815058) evaluating the efficacy and safety of autogene cevumeran in combination with pembrolizumab versus pembrolizumab alone as first-line in patients with previously untreated advanced melanoma is fully enrolled and follow-up is ongoing.
+The primary endpoint is PFS and the readout will be event-driven.
 Secondary endpoints include ORR, OS, DOR and safety.